-Faculty on a teaching load of 3/3 meet expectations if during the period under review they publish of at least one peer reviewed item (or its equivalent) supplemented with other scholarly works that may also include book reviews, encyclopedia entries; OR by publishing at least one peer reviewed item (or its equivalent) supplemented by documenting substantial progress on longer term publication projects such as a book manuscript.
+Faculty on a teaching load of 3/3 meet expectations if during the period under review they publish of at least one peer reviewed item (or its equivalent) supplemented with other scholarly works that may also include book reviews, encyclopedia entries, OR by publishing at least one peer reviewed item (or its equivalent) supplemented documenting substantial progress on longer term publication projects such as a book manuscript.
+Faculty exceed expectations if they publish at least two peer reviewed items (or its equivalent) supplemented with other scholarly works that may also include book reviews, editing a scholarly journal, encyclopedia entries, OR by publishing at least two peer reviewed items (or its equivalent) supplemented documenting substantial progress on longer terms publishing at least two peer reviewed items (or its equivalent) supplemented documenting substantial progress on longer terms of the publishing at least two peer reviewed items (or its equivalent) supplemented documenting substantial progress on longer term publication projects.